-Mozzarella vs Feta - Health impact and Nutrition Comparison
+Mozzarella vs. Feta — Health Impact and Nutrition Comparison

 Summary

 For nutrition, mozzarella is a healthier and better option than feta.
-Mozzarella is lower in sodium, lower in fats and cholesterol.
+Mozzarella is lower in sodium, lower in fat, and cholesterol.
 Mozzarella is richer in proteins, zinc, phosphorus, calcium, and vitamin A. Feta is richer in B complex vitamins.

 Table of contents